-With the passing of Tame Horomona Rehe (Tommy Solomon) it was reported as:
+MYTH: With the passing of Tame Horomona Rehe (Tommy Solomon) it was reported as:

 “Now he is gone, and the race, as a race, is extinct.”

-Not true: The Moriori are not and have never claimed to be a different race.
+Fact: The Moriori are not and have never claimed to be a different race.
 They are a different people, of Polynesian extraction, sharing similar genealogies with Māori, but they are not a different race.
 The race to which they belong, is the human race.

 They (Moriori) are also NOT extinct.
 The descendants of Rongomaiwhenua are alive and well and continue to survive and thrive on Rēkohu, across Aotearoa and around the globe.
 And that’s a fact!